kssrikar4/COBRApy-GUI/README.md

 ### Project Overview

-`COBRApy_GUI` is a Streamlit-based graphical user interface (GUI) designed to simplify and enhance the interaction with `COBRApy`, a widely used Python package for constraint-based reconstruction and analysis of biological networks.
+`COBRApy-GUI` is a Streamlit-based graphical user interface (GUI) designed to simplify and enhance the interaction with `COBRApy`, a widely used Python package for constraint-based reconstruction and analysis of biological networks.
 This tool provides an visual environment for performing core metabolic modeling tasks, making complex analyses more accessible to researchers who may prefer a GUI over direct command-line interaction.

 ![Preview](.github/GUI.png)